Get

 Airedale-Terrier

 Strong and incredibly brave, the Airedale Terrier is a highly capable dog that excels both as a pet and a hunting buddy.
-More importantly, it’s ready to take down any animal or human trying to hurt its family.
-So, does that mean this is an aggressive dog?
+More importantly, they are ready to take down any animal or human trying to hurt their family.
+So, does that mean the Airedale Terrier is an aggressive dog?
 For the most part, Airedales are sweet, yet can be offensive and territorial around strangers.

 That’s normal behavior for a pup with a strong prey drive and protective nature.
-The good news is—you can help this loyal guardian be more trusting through early socialization and obedience training.
+The good news is that you can help this loyal guardian be more trusting through early socialization and obedience training.
 Join us, and let’s talk about it all in more detail, including the best training techniques and exercises for an Airedale Terrier!

 Kings Among Terriers: A Quick Look at Airedales